-The proposed Project would develop the site for increased Port-related activities.
+The proposed Project would redevelop and expand the site for increased Port-related activities.
 Resources that are committed irreversibly and irretrievably are those that would be used by a project on a long-term or permanent basis.
 Resources committed to the proposed Project include the use of fossil fuels and nonrenewable construction materials such as rock, concrete, gravel, and soils.

 Fossil fuels and energy would be consumed during construction and operation activities.
 Fossil fuels in the form of diesel oil and gasoline would be used for construction equipment and vehicles.
 During operations, diesel oil and gasoline would be used by ships, tugboats, Port terminal equipment (e.g., cargo handling), trains, and on-road vehicles.
 Electrical energy and natural gas would be consumed during construction and operation.
-These energy resources would be irretrievable and irreversible.